njncalub/better-hrep-api/README.md

 - Often returns 500 errors for members without co-authored bills
 - Similar structure to principal authored bills but requires separate request

-**Note:** The proxy automatically fetches co-authored bills for each member and includes them in the `coAuthoredDocuments` field.
-If the endpoint fails, an empty array is returned.
+**Note:** This endpoint is unreliable and returns inconsistent data.
+The proxy uses `POST /bills/search` with `author_type: "coauthorship"` instead for more accurate results.

 ### POST /house-members/committee-membership